xregistry/spec/message/spec.md

 The "HTTP" binding is used to define messages that are sent over an HTTP connection.
 The binding is based on the
-[HTTP Message Format][HTTP Message Format] and is common across all version of HTTP.
+[HTTP Message Format][HTTP Message Format] and is common across all versions of HTTP.

 The [`message`](#message-protocol-binding) object MAY contain several